 Do Stepchildren Inherit?

 Upon the death of the first spouse, all community property is divided equally between the surviving spouse and the succession of the first spouse to die.
-The surviving spouse is entitled to his or her one-half of the community property, plus the surviving spouse is entitled to a “spousal usufruct” over the one-half of the predeceased spouse’s one-half.
-A “spousal usufruct” lasts for the length of the surviving spouse’s life or until the surviving spouse remarries, and simply means that the surviving spouse gets the “use” and “fruits” of that one half (hence the Latin, “usufruct”).
+The surviving spouse is entitled to his or her one-half of the community property, plus the surviving spouse is entitled to a “spousal usufruct” over the one-half of the predeceased spouse’s community property.
+A “spousal usufruct” lasts for life of the surviving spouse’s or until the surviving spouse remarries, if earlier, and simply means that the surviving spouse gets the “use” and “fruits” of that one half.

-All separate property belonging to the predeceasing spouse is inherited directly and equally by the children of the predeceasing spouse.
-These children can be from the current marriage or a prior marriage or both.
+If no will is in place, all separate property belonging to the predeceased spouse is inherited directly and equally by the children of the predeceasing spouse.
+These children can be from the current marriage, a prior marriage, or both.

 Do Stepchildren Inherit?

-In the case of a spouse who purchased a home before marriage, that spouse will be the owner of that house (even if the mortgage was financed during the marriage!).
-As separate property, the children of that spouse, whether from a prior marriage or from the current marriage, will inherit this property DIRECTLY.
+In the case of a spouse who purchased a home before marriage, that spouse will be the owner of that house (even if the mortgage was paid off during the marriage!).
+As separate property, the children of that spouse, whether from a prior marriage or from the current marriage, will inherit that property DIRECTLY.
 As the successor owners of this separate property, they would have the ability to evict the surviving spouse.
 This happens more often than I would like to say.

-In the case of spouses who own the house as community property, the surviving spouse will own one-half of the house as co-owner, and will have the right to use the predeceased spouse’s one-half until remarriage.
+In the case of spouses who own their house as community property, upon the death of the first spouse to die, the surviving spouse will own one-half of the house and will also have a “usufruct” over the predeceased spouse’s one-half (at least until the survivor remarries).

 A similar approach is used for all other property.
 However, the extent of control over the such property will depend on whether the property is classified as “consumable” or “nonconsumable”, which is beyond the scope of this article.